 When separating from the LCoB, the employee is responsible for turning in all University equipment in working order to the BTTS group (i.e. laptops, computers, tablets, and any computer/tablet peripherals).

 LCoB is not responsible for maintaining a backup of faculty/staff data stored on your computer.
 If data needs to be recovered from a 'failed' storage device and BT Tech Services is unable to retrieve it, you may use your remaining fiscal year D funds to retrieve data from University owned computers/devices.
 LCoB will not pay for data to be retrieved from personal computers.

 The only approval required is the technical approval and eligibility check by Nick Van Eyck.

 Part-time faculty / staff work stations

-A standard configuration computer will be provided.
-Request for a special configuration setup must receive approval from the Associate Dean.
+A standard configuration computer will be provided as determined by the Innovative Learning Technologies Consultant, Nick Van Eyck.
+Request for a special configuration setup must receive approval from the ILTC.

 ITS must make all computer purchases, regardless of funding source.

 Employees may initiate a purchase request by contacting Nick Van Eyck at firstname.lastname@example.org or 4-3456 to verify eligibility to purchase.

 *Full-time faculty include Tenure line faculty and faculty who have a contract for a 1.0 entitlement over three years